 Your router comes with free backup software for all the Windows computers in your home.
 Connect a USB hard disk drive (HDD) to the USB port on your router for centralized, continuous, and automatic backup.

 To back up your Windows computer:

-1. Connect a USB HDD to a USB port on the router.

-The blue USB 3.0 port on the front of the router performs faster than the USB 2.0 port on the rear panel of the router.
+1. Insert your USB storage device into the blue USB 3.0 port on the front of the router.